AaronFeller/PeptideCLM/README.md

 ## Datasets

-The pretraining dataset for the large model (23M) can be downloaded here: https://utexas.box.com/v/PeptideCLM-pretraining-data.
+The pretraining dataset for the large model (23M) can be downloaded here: https://zenodo.org/records/15042141.

+**UPDATE** -- This record has two versions, the v1.1 has been corrected and should be used for any pretraining tasks.
+The first version had an issue with cyclization and the generated peptides did not have correct numbering for ring closure.
+All molecules should now be convertible to mol files with RDKit.

 The clustered dataset of cyclic peptides analyzed with PAMPA from CycPeptMPDB is contained in the directory `clustered_data` with SMILES, permeability (PAMPA), and cluster number.